-Type of request Deadline for receipt of the request (working days) Publication of the "train service" bulletin (working days) Exceptional transport with restriction Up to 10:00 on D-6 Up to 12:00 on D-2 Ordinary transport or exceptional transport not subject to restrictions (requested speed =< 60 km/h) 1 Up to 10:00 on D-4 Up to 12:00 on D-1
+Type of request Deadline for submission of the request (working days) Publication of the "train service" bulletin (working days) Exceptional transport with restriction on the scheduled route Up to 10:00 on D-6 Up to 12:00 on D-2 Ordinary transport or exceptional transport not subject to restrictions on the scheduled route (requested speed =< 60 km/h) Up to 10:00 on D-4 Up to 12:00 on D-1

-1 Cf. Runs using historic trains.
+Cf. Runs using historic trains.